silky/chrisdone-homepage/posts/emacs-users-are-like-igor.markdown

 Within the constraints of the Emacs environment, there are no limits.
 Emacs is built upon this principle; the Lisp principle.
 Make some small kernel of features.
 A substrate.
-Take care to make this substrate programmable, and then build the system upon it.
+Take care to make this substrate programmable (in any language, Emacs chooses Lisp), and then build the system upon it.
 Let users worry about future features.
-Some 359,000 lines of C code comprise its kernel, and 1,637,000 lines of Emacs Lisp take the rest of it.
+Some 359,000 lines of C code comprise its kernel, and 1,637,000 lines of Emacs Lisp take the rest of it.[^1]

 Similarly, the nature of The
 [Lisp Curse](http://www.winestockwebdesign.com/Essays/Lisp_Curse.html)